Mug shot: History

 The earliest photos of prisoners taken for use by law enforcement may have been taken in Belgium in 1843 and 1844.
-In the United Kingdom, police in London were photographing criminals by 1846.
-In Liverpool and Birmingham they were doing so by 1848.
-By 1857, the New York City Police Department had a gallery where daguerreotypes of criminals were displayed.
+In Australia, police in Sydney were photographing criminals by 1846.
+In the United Kingdom, police in Liverpool and Birmingham were doing so by 1848.
+By 1853, the Philadelphia Police Department had a gallery where daguerreotypes of criminals were displayed. and the New York Police Department had the same by 1857.

 The Pinkerton National Detective Agency began using these on wanted posters in the United States.
 By the 1870s the agency had amassed the largest collection of mug shots in the US.

 The paired arrangement may have been inspired by the 1865 prison portraits taken by Alexander Gardner of accused conspirators in the Lincoln assassination trial, though Gardner's photographs were full-body portraits with only the heads turned for the profile shots.

 After the defeat of the Paris Commune in 1871, the Prefecture of Police of Paris hired a photographer, Eugène Appert, to take portraits of convicted prisoners.
 In 1888, Alphonse Bertillon invented the modern mug shot featuring full face and profile views, standardizing the lighting and angles.
+He did so notably with his anarchist file.

 This system was soon adopted throughout Europe, and in the United States and Russia.

 The arrested person is sometimes required to hold a placard with name, date of birth, booking ID, weight, and other relevant information on it.
 With digital photography, the digital photograph is linked to a database record concerning the arrest.
+In some jurisdictions, mug shots are not legally required to be taken, mostly in the cases of high-profile individuals already known to a wider public.